3 Tips If You've Just Been Diagnosed with UC

 After all, most people can't truly understand the complexities of living with a chronic illness until they develop one.
 Or, in some cases, have a loved one who suffers.

-A new diagnosis of ulcerative colitis is overwhelming
+An ulcerative colitis diagnosis is overwhelming

 When you hear that you have a lifelong illness like ulcerative colitis, it can seem incredibly overwhelming.
 After a person is diagnosed, the majority of doctors will try to explain what the disease is, share what medications he/she believes are right, and/or recommend some lifestyle alterations.